simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 - Excluding someone from online conversations or games
 - Sharing private or intimate photos or videos without consent

 Cyberbullying can have a significant impact on a child's mental health, leading to anxiety, depression, and even suicidal thoughts.
-It's essential to recognize the signs of cyberbullying and take action to prevent it.
+You need to recognize the signs of cyberbullying and take action to prevent it.

 ## Signs of Cyberbullying